Motorola exploring possible sale - Bloomberg

+* Riocan Real Estate Investment Trust announces redemption of cumulative rate reset preferred trust units, Series C

-Walkie-talkie and radio systems maker Motorola Solutions Inc (MSI.N) is looking into a possible sale, Bloomberg reported, citing people familiar with the matter.
+Feb 6 Walkie-talkie and radio systems maker Motorola Solutions Inc is looking into a possible sale, Bloomberg reported, citing people familiar with the matter.

-Potential buyers could include private-equity firms and defense contractors including Raytheon Co (RTN.N), Honeywell International Inc (HON.N) and General Dynamics Corp (GD.N), Bloomberg reported, citing one of the sources. (bloom.bg/16rCCCp)
+Potential buyers could include private-equity firms and defense contractors, Bloomberg reported. (bloom.bg/16rCCCp)

 The 87-year-old company is working with financial advisers as it looks for a buyer, Bloomberg cited the sources as saying.